sureshbabu170302/React-Js-Projects/eat-n-split/README.md

 ### Usage

-- **`Add a friend`:** Click the "Add Friend" button to open the form, enter the friend's name and image URL, and click "Add" to include them in the list.
+- **Add a friend:** Click the "Add Friend" button to open the form, enter the friend's name and image URL, and click "Add" to include them in the list.
-- **`Select a friend`:** Click the "Select" button next to a friend's name to start managing their expenses.
+- **Select a friend:** Click the "Select" button next to a friend's name to manage their expenses.
-- **`Split a bill`:** Enter the total bill amount, how much you paid, and select who is paying the bill.
-The balances will update accordingly.
+- **Split a bill:** Enter the total bill amount, and how much you paid, and select who is paying the bill.
+The balances will be updated accordingly.
-- **`Check balances`:** The app shows whether you owe your friend money or they owe you, with amounts displayed in red for negative balances and green for positive ones.
+- **Check balances:** The app shows whether you owe your friend money or they owe you, with amounts displayed in red for negative balances and green for positive ones.

 ### Technologies used